cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 - `ConsumerPortId = "consumer"` is the port ID the consumer CCV module is expected to bind to.
 - `providerClient: Identifier` identifies the client of the provider chain (on the consumer chain) that the CCV channel is build upon.
 - `providerChannel: Identifier` identifies the consumer's channel end of the CCV channel.
-- `channelStatus: ChannelStatus` is the status of the CCV channel.
 - `validatorSet: <string, CrossChainValidator>` is a mapping that stores the validators in the validator set of the consumer chain.
 Each validator is described by a `CrossChainValidator` data structure, which is defined as
   ```typescript
   interface CrossChainValidator {